Time is too precious to schedule meetings that could have been an email. Follow these guidelines to avoid this costly mistake.

 Holding unnecessary meetings is worse than you think

-You may not have considered it, but pulling team members into meetings during the day has a cost.
+Pulling team members into meetings during the day has a huge cost.

 - Everyone in that room (or on that call) is earning a salary – and all those salaries during those hours in your meetings add up.

-- Your meeting participants will miss the chance to focus on more meaningful work when they’re sitting in a poorly-run meeting.
+- Your participants will miss the chance to focus on more meaningful work when they’re sitting in unproductive meetings.

 - Your coworkers hate those unnecessary meetings and may come to associate those negative feelings with you, too.